DataTalksClub/data-engineering-zoomcamp/07-streaming/workshop/README.md

 Two important design choices:

-1. `test_data` is included — we group by both time window and `test_data`, so both appear in the output.
+1. `test_data` is included - we group by both time window and `test_data`, so both appear in the output.
-2. `PRIMARY KEY` — enables upsert behavior.
+2. `PRIMARY KEY` - enables upsert behavior.
 When Flink sends updated counts for the same window, PostgreSQL updates the existing row instead of creating a duplicate.
+This matters because late-arriving events can cause Flink to re-evaluate a window it already emitted results for.
+With upsert, the corrected count replaces the old one automatically.

 > During the original stream, Zach forgot the `test_data` column and the primary key, which caused errors.
 We include both from the start.